woai3c/self-learning-english/docs/qa/interview.md

 ## What are your strengths?

-My strength lies in my solid technical level.
-I currently possess full-stack development capability and am also a seasoned front-end engineer.
-I have a strong passion for programming and excellent self-learning ability.
-Hence, my abilities will continue to advance over time, which is my greatest advantage.
+I'd say my biggest strength is my solid technical background.
+I've developed full-stack capabilities and I'm particularly strong in front-end development.
+I'm really passionate about programming and I'm good at picking up new things on my own.
+You know, I'm always learning and improving, which I think is super important in tech.

 <details>
 <summary>查看中文</summary>